FerretDB/FerretDB/CONTRIBUTING.md

 1. Log messages should not end with punctuation.
 2. Log field names should use `snake_case`.
-3. Whatever sensitive information can be logged should be checked by calling `.Enabled(LevelDebug)` on the appropriate logger, not by directly comparing levels with `<` / `>` operators.
+3. Whatever sensitive information can be logged should be checked by calling `.Enabled(slog.LevelDebug)` on the appropriate logger, not by directly comparing levels with `<` / `>` operators.
    The same check for `LevelDebug` should be applied if additional sensitive fields should be added to the log message on a different level.